 - Release Date

 Recent events in the sports world have raised concerns about safety after a string of serious injuries were received and inflicted by roughhousing hockey players.
 But in the world of movies, we can set aside our reservations about violence in professional sports and enjoy the sadistic and vulgar spectacle that is Goon, a hockey comedy in the realm of Slap Shot (1977).
 The movie was based on the book Goon: The True Story of an Unlikely Journey Into Minor League Hockey by Adam Frattasio and Doug Smith, and then adapted by screenwriters Jay Baruchel and Evan Goldberg.
 It follows co-author Smith, here renamed Doug Glatt and played pitch-perfectly by Seann William Scott, who goes from a lowly bouncer with no purpose in life to an unstoppable minor league enforcer capable of downing his opponents with devastating blows and a seemingly infinite tolerance for pain.

-To be sure, much of the movie’s appeal rests in the same quality that makes hockey arguably the most escapist sport to watch—the fact that we observe as ice-skating gladiators circle the arena and clash into each other, the possibility for brutalizing fisticuffs ever-present.
-It’s the same reason people go to air-shows, because subconsciously they want to see a plane crash.
+To be sure, much of the movie’s appeal rests in the same quality that makes hockey arguably the most escapist sport to watch—the fact that we observe as ice-skating gladiators circle the arena and crash into each other, the possibility for brutalizing fisticuffs ever-present.
+It’s the same reason people go to air shows, because subconsciously, they want to see a plane crash.
 Anyway, Goon is much more than just an audience’s raw desire to see one gladiator demolish another in the rink.
 It’s a sweet story about a nice guy who just wants to feel like he’s part of a team.
-He’s not particularly smart and never really knows what to say, but he’s genuine and that’s what makes his story interesting in its familiar rags-to-riches formula.
+He’s not particularly smart and never really knows what to say, but he’s genuine, and that’s what makes his story interesting in its familiar rags-to-riches formula.